Check-rule

 Pin: a piece (in this case the bishop) cannot move, because it would expose its own king to check.

-Discovered check: a piece (in this case the bishop) moves away, and discovers a check from an other piece of the same colour.
+Discovered check: a piece (in this case the bishop) moves away, and discovers a check from another piece of the same colour.

 Double check: the king is in check from two opposing pieces at once.
-One of the two checks is neccessarily a discovered check.
+One of the two checks is necessarily a discovered check.
 There is only one way to escape from a double check: to move the king.

 Perpetual check: the white queen gives check repeatedly (from the two marked fields).
 It is useful when White cannot give checkmate, and is about to lose the game.
 Giving checks blocks the opponent's checkmate threat, and if checks can be given forever, the opponent can never give checkmate, so the game results in a draw.